davidedellagiustina/davidedellagiustina/README.md

-Nice to meet you!
-I'm a young Computer Science student and software developer, currently based in Udine, Italy.
-I love both writing code and understanding the theory that makes things work the way they do.
-In my future I'd love to work as a researcher in the Computer Science field.
+Hello!
+My name is Davide and I am a 21-year-old Computer Science student at the Scuola Superiore of the University of Udine, in Italy.
+I consider myself a very curious person and I love both writing code and understanding the theory that makes things work the way they do.
+My current main interests include artificial intelligence, algorithms and quantum computing.

-In my free time I like playing both the piano and the guitar, but I also love hiking in the mountains.
+I am also really into music and I can play both the guitar and the piano, but in my free time I also love playing tennis and hiking in the mountains.
 Reach me out on my socials!

 <!-- Links -->
 <p align="center">